eduardosht/wezoa-design-system/README.md

 # WEZOA Design System

-This project was created to study and practice the initial proccess of creating a Design System.
+This Project was created for study purposes and practice the initial proccess of creating a Design System.
 It will be used in my other projects, even if they are some POCs or starting ideas.

 In next sessions it's described in topics and brief summaries what I learned from this project.
 > The project is public, so feel free to collaborate sending me PR ou something like that!